Parenting tutorial: parenting is a vital part of loving and caring for your children

 The most important piece of parenting advice I give in therapy I call "the discipline puzzle" The discipline puzzle means determining clearly who is in charge: the parents or the child.
 This is done, not by being a bossy dictator who says one thing then does the complete opposite but by leading by example always with kindness and never changing the goal posts, ignoring your child or lying for any reason.

 A perfect example of why lying to your children, even if the motive is good and to protect them from disappointment or pain, is fatal when they get a mind of their own and discover the reality.

 This story of a three year old girl distressed and crying to her Mother after being bullied at nursery school, shows how the wrong information, no matter how you might justify it, will leave the child vulnerable and unable to win.

-The Mother pursued the child to find out why she was so upset and crying.
-Eventually the child stopped crying and asked the Mother if her best friend Pepper Pig was a bacon sandwich?
+The mother pursued the child to find out why she was so upset and crying.
+Eventually the child stopped crying and asked the mother if her best friend Pepper Pig was a bacon sandwich?
 The little girl had empathy for her friend Pepper Pig and loved him but when someone at school told her it was really a bacon sandwich, she was devastated and confused.

 The same principle applies to Father Christmas.
 We tell our children not to speak to strangers ever or tell them our secrets, yet once a year we change these rules and sit them on the lap of a complete stranger, dressed as someone they recognise, a real person introduced by us and allow them to tell their secrets of what they desire.
-When the child finds out the truth about this big bad lie, usually at school by some bully, the child is devastated and feels stupid.
+When the child finds out the truth about this big bad lie, usually at school by some bully, the child is devastated and feels stupid for believing.